KV152/LeetCode-Solution/Median of Two Sorted Arrays.md

 With the first constrians and the goal that i and j point to the median of the combined sorted array, j can be expressed by i with aid of size of both array.

 #### Searching Steps
-Assuming the i and j in the both array, if we find the median, i and j satisfy follwoing two stop conditions:
+Assuming the i and j are valid in both array, if we find the median, i and j satisfy follwoing two stop conditions:
 ```
 Scanning i in [0, m] to find an object i such that:
     1. B[j-1] ≤ A[i],